 Make a List of Non-Food Items You Need

 Don’t forget to make a list of the non-food essentials you’ll need when hosting Thanksgiving in your new home.
 It’s easy to get so focused on making sure you have the right size turkey and everything for the side dishes that you forget to buy aluminum foil, wax paper, plastic wrap, and parchment paper to have on hand.
 You’ll also want to have plenty of trash bags and cleaning supplies at the ready.

 Don’t wait until the last minute to invite your guests.
 Send invitations out in whatever format you prefer and request that guests RSVP so you have an approximate count of how many people to prepare for.
 That head count affects everything from the size of the turkey you’ll need and how much additional food to have on hand as well as chairs, cups, drinks, and everything else you need to plan for.

 Prepare a Menu

 You may already have a good idea of what you’re going to serve and how to prepare the dishes, but it never hurts to have some easy Thanksgiving recipe ideas to choose from to help make things simpler and cut down on prep time.

 Make a Food Shopping List

-Once you decided on your dinner menu, make a detailed shopping list of everything you’ll need, or might need, so you don’t have any surprises or last-minute menu changes.
+Once you decide on your dinner menu, make a detailed shopping list of everything you’ll need or might need so you don’t have any surprises or last-minute menu changes.
 Do your shopping in advance and freeze the turkey and anything else that might spoil.
 Make sure to allow plenty of time to safely thaw out the turkey so your hungry guests aren’t waiting to have dinner.